DPDK/dpdk/doc/guides/nics/nfp.rst

    The output of lspci should now show that 0000:03:08.0 is not bound to any driver.

-   The next step is to add the NFP PCI ID to the NFP UIO driver:
+   The next step is to add the NFP PCI ID to the IGB UIO driver:

    .. code-block:: console

-      echo 19ee 6003 > /sys/bus/pci/drivers/nfp_uio/new_id
+      echo 19ee 6003 > /sys/bus/pci/drivers/igb_uio/new_id

-   And then to bind the device to the nfp_uio driver:
+   And then to bind the device to the igb_uio driver:

    .. code-block:: console

-      echo 0000:03:08.0 > /sys/bus/pci/drivers/nfp_uio/bind
+      echo 0000:03:08.0 > /sys/bus/pci/drivers/igb_uio/bind

       lspci -d19ee: -k

-   lspci should show that device bound to nfp_uio driver.
+   lspci should show that device bound to igb_uio driver.

-#. **Using tools from Netronome´s BSP to install and bind modules:** DPDK provides
+#. **Using scripts to install and bind modules:** DPDK provides scripts which are
-   scripts which are useful for installing the UIO modules and for binding the right device to those modules avoiding doing so manually.
-However, these scripts have not support for Netronome´s UIO driver.
-Along with drivers, the BSP installs those DPDK scripts slightly modified with support for Netronome´s UIO driver.
+   useful for installing the UIO modules and for binding the right device to those modules avoiding doing so manually:

-   Those specific scripts can be found in Netronome´s BSP installation directory.
-   Refer to BSP documentation for more information.

    * **setup.sh**
    * **dpdk_nic_bind.py**